How to Manage Pests

 Organically Acceptable Methods

 Oil is the most selective pesticide available for control of citricola scale.
 However, oil simply reduces the scales' overall numbers and in many cases must be applied 1-2 times every year.
-The organophosphates chlorpyrifos (Lorsban) and methidathion (Supracide) and the carbamate carbaryl (Sevin) are broad-spectrum and toxic to most natural enemies.
-Chlorpyrifos can be selective if used at a low rate (2 pt/acre) and can more effectively reduce citricola scale than oil.
-A full rate of Lorsban (6–12 pt/acre) is not selective, but it can suppress densities so effectively that another spray is not needed for 2 to 3 years.
+The organophosphates chlorpyrifos (Lorsban), and malathion, and the carbamate carbaryl (Sevin) are broad-spectrum and toxic to most natural enemies.
+The neonicotinoids thiamethoxam (Actara) and acetamiprid (Assail) are fairly broad-spectrum (i.e., toxic to most natural enemies).
+The insect growth regulator buprofezin (Applaud) is a fairly selective pesticide, but it does affect vedalia beetles.

-In the San Joaquin Valley, a number of populations of citricola scale have been found to be resistant to the organophosphate chlorpyrifos (Lorsban).
-Thus, low rates of this insecticide would be ineffective and high rates only suppress citricola scale for a single year.
-Growers experiencing chlorpyrifos-resistant scale should use the other chemicals.
+In the San Joaquin Valley, 40% of populations of citricola scale have been found to be resistant to the organophosphate chlorpyrifos (Lorsban).
+There is likely cross-resistance to methidathion, malathion and carbaryl.
+Thus, low rates of these insecticide would be ineffective, and high rates only suppress citricola scale for a single year.
+Growers experiencing chlorpyrifos-resistant scale should use other insecticides (buprofezin, thiamethoxam, or acetamiprid).

 Monitoring and Treatment Decisions

-Citricola scale is very sensitive to organophosphates and carbamates (if not resistant) and generally does not become a problem until growers stop using these insecticides for control of other pests.
-Check for citricola scale at all times of the year when monitoring for other scales, but look especially closely at the twigs in April and at the underside of leaves in mid- to late August.
+Citricola scale is only a problem in the San Joaquin Valley.
+It is very sensitive to organophosphates and carbamates (if not resistant) and generally does not become a problem until growers stop using these insecticides for control of other pests.
+Check for citricola scale at all times of the year when monitoring for other scales, but look especially closely at the twigs in April and at the underside of leaves in late July.

 Be sure to distinguish the citricola scale from brown soft scale.
 Brown soft scale has multiple generations and all stages will be present on leaves and twigs year round, whereas citricola scale has only one generation and is found on leaves only in the summer and fall, and the nymphs will be uniform in size.